 Saddle Discomfort/Sores the No. 1 Roadie Affliction

-The Question of the Week posed on September 15 was, “What is the Biggest or Most Common Physical Issue that Affects Your Riding?”
+A Question of the Week posed in the past was, “What is the Biggest or Most Common Physical Issue that Affects Your Riding?”
 RBR readers responded:

 - Saddle Discomfort / Saddle Sores – 135 votes, 20.5%